engelvinter/tellsticklove/README.md

 * Verify that the devices are discovered.
 * Create a label for the  switches.
 * Create four automations: EveningTurnOn, EveningTurnOff, MorningTurnOn, MorningTurnOff.

+or:

+* Import a backup file (.tar) from a previous setup of home assistant.

 ## Questions?
 [Frequently Asked Questions](FAQ.md)